Secure your key vault

 |For Keys: Decrypt, Encrypt, UnwrapKey, WrapKey, Verify, Sign, Get, List, Update, Create, Import, Delete, Backup, Restore

 |Key vault access policy|

-The management plane and data plane access controls work independently.
-For example, if you want to grant an application access to use keys in a key vault, you only need to grant data plane access permissions using key vault access policies and no management plane access is needed for this application.
-And conversely, if you want a user to be able to read vault properties and tags, but not have any access to keys, secrets, or certificates, you can grant this user, 'read' access using RBAC and no access to data plane is required.
+Management plane and data plane access controls work independently.
+For example, if you want to grant an application access to use keys in a key vault, you only need to grant data plane access.
+Access is granted through key vault access policies.
+Conversely, a user that needs to read vault properties and tags, but not access data (keys, secrets, or certificates), only needs control plane access.
+Access is granted by assigning 'read' access to the user, using RBAC.

 Management plane access control